bytex-solutions/snamp/docs/examples/complete-example.md

 Swap:            0          0          0
 ```

-Go to home directory and create file name `config.json` with the following content:
+Go to the home directory and create file with name `config.json`and following content:
 ```json
 {
   "type": "write",